MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 **Note** - This lab requires an Azure Pass.
 Please see lab 00 for directions.

+**Note 2** - This lab should be treated as optional, if you have ever worked with Azure AD Connect before.
+This lab require at least 30 minutes of setup time to deploy and configure the Domain Controler with the script.
+If you are going to do the lab, it is recommended that you launch the script and work on other activities while it runs in the background.

 ## Lab scenario

 Your company works has Active Directory Domain Services on-premises.
 They would like to continue to use on-premises Active Directory as their identity and access management solution, but also require the ability for users to access cloud applications with the same username and password.